cforte7/Cluster-Palette/README.md

 ### Database Setup

 Before any analysis can be done, a sufficient amount of data must be gathered.
-For this applciation we would like to download and store  photos along with some metadata regarding the pictures.
+For this application we would like to download and store  photos along with some metadata regarding the pictures.

 The first step is to develop the SQL database schema.